nodefleet/superapp-deployment/monitoring-stack/README.md

 For more information about https-resolvers please refer to [traefik https-resolvers](https://doc.traefik.io/traefik/reference/install-configuration/tls/certificate-resolvers/overview/)

-##### Basic AUTH
+#### Basic AUTH

-By default wallet endpoints are accessed using username: canopy, passwd: canopy
+By default wallet endpoints are accessed using:

+username: canopy
+passwd: canopy

-But for customizing the loadbalancer basic auth access for production purposes on wallet production endpoints, create a custom password using the following command:
+For customizing the loadbalancer basic auth access for production purposes on wallet production endpoints, create a custom password using the following command:

 ``` bash
 htpasswd -nb  canopy canopy